Zuoqiu-Yingyi/siyuan-theme-dark-plus/README.md

        - `x`: A hexadecimal number.
   6. Close the Jupyter window and reopen the Global Settings Window.
   7. Input `Cookies` or `Token` and click <kbd>OK</kbd> button.
-     - `Cookies` authentication scheme only applies if the Jupyter service is the same as the SiYuan service URL host
+     - `Cookies` authentication scheme only applies if the Jupyter service is the same as the SiYuan service URL host.
        - Examples:
          - SiYuan service URL: `http://127.0.0.1:6806`
          - Jupyter service URL: `http://127.0.0.1:8888`